HubLot/g_remove_water/README.rst

     -f FILE             The Structure file newly solvated (.gro)

 optional arguments:
-    -h, --help       show this help message and exit -o FILE           The Output file (.gro)
+    -h, --help                     Show this help message and exit -o FILE                        The Output file (.gro)
     --lipid_atom P1                The reference atom for the bilayer (P1 by default) --water_atom OW                The reference atom for the water.
 Use the oxygen.
-(OW by default) --sphere RESNAME [RESNAME ...]
+                                   (OW by default)
+    --sphere RESNAME [RESNAME ...]
 Remove water molecules if they are in a sphere centered on the geometric center of atoms with the given residue names.
 You need the --radius option to be filled.
-  --radius RADIUS       Remove water molecules if they are in a sphere of this
-                        radius centered on a given set of residue names.
+    --radius RADIUS                Remove water molecules if they are in a sphere of this radius centered on a given set of residue names.
 You need the --sphere option to be set.

 Licence